www.ahernbrucker.com- Fine Jewelry - US Military - Ahern & Brucker

 The ring weighs a little more than 1 oz of 18k in a size 10 1/2.

-The fouled anchor with the letters representing "Unity-Service-Navigation" are in 18k yellow gold with 18k white gold letter caps.
-This is a 5 piece ring. the MCPO ring is 7 pieces and the senior chief ring is 6 pieces. (not including the set of 6 gem stones all perfectly set by the hands of a master.)
+The fouled anchor with the letters representing "Unity-Service-Navigation" are in 18k yellow gold with gold letter caps matching the ring.
+The Chief ring is a 5 piece ring. the MCPO ring is 7 pieces and the senior chief ring is 6 pieces. (not including the set of 6 gem stones all perfectly set by the hands of a master.)
+Submariner models add 8 additional pieces

-The following photos show some of the steps that go into making this fine ring.
+The following photos show some of the steps that went into making this fine ring and as you brouse our pages, you will find more examples.

-The wax model and selecting the Gem stones.
+The wax model and selecting the Gem stones for the prototype.

 Diamonds are V V S / d-e and the ruby & sapphire are of equal quality. we personally select (high grade) each matching stone set.
 We determine the stone sizes by the size of the ring. (every ring is in perfect proportion)

-after casting using all newly refined gold (not old gold melted and reused) this assures the finest possible finish.
+after casting using all newly refined gold (not old gold melted and reused) this assures the finest possible finish and assures you your ring is not made of "scrap gold" which has less value..

 Milling the sheet for letter caps